Customer: Goodwiller Oy

 Our product includes both usability and manufacturability innovations.
 During the development and pilot phase our own talented and competent team was able to utilise VTT’s strong know-how about the new printing technologies”

-Petri Särkelä, Goodwiller’s CEO.
+says Petri Särkelä, Goodwiller’s CEO.

 - Responsible alcohol consumption measurement is in high demand.